NickGrunert/master-thesis/modules/05_SAM.typ

 #import "@preview/subpar:0.2.0"

-#let sam_inclusion() = {
+#let sam_inclusion(abr) = {
   text(lang:"en")[
-    = Including SAM into the algorithm
+    = Including #abr("SAM") into the algorithm
-    In this chapter, the Segment Anything Model (SAM) will be implemented on the provided dataset.
+    In this chapter, #abr("SAM") will be implemented on the provided dataset.
     Specifically, the process will be analogous to previous iterations, wherein it will be executed on the portion of the dataset that contains ground truth data.
-    This approach facilitates the utilisation of preexisting algorithms for scoring and analysis, thereby enabling a comparative assessment on the performance of SAM.
+    This approach facilitates the utilisation of preexisting algorithms for scoring and analysis, thereby enabling a comparative assessment on the performance of #abr("SAM").

     The analysis will be based on the strategies and images established in @section:sam:strategies and @section:sam:images.
     Increased reliability of the input prompts, available due to better input segmentations, will facilitate a more comprehensive and detailed analysis than was previously possible.

     == Filtering of generated Segmentations
     The ensuing section will present an analysis of the generated segmentations.
-    The purpose of this analysis is to determine whether the segmentations can serve as adequate inputs for SAM in the subsequent sections.
+    The purpose of this analysis is to determine whether the segmentations can serve as adequate inputs for #abr("SAM") in the subsequent sections.
     The objective of this investigation is to establish input surfaces from which the discussed strategies can be applied to generate input prompts.

     Firstly, it is vital to note that the analysis will continue to utilise the input mask for the time being.